 What is taught in science?

 State science standards vary widely, and when a panel of scientists reviewed them for the Thomas B. Fordham Foundation, they gave nearly half the states Ds or Fs.
-You can check here to see how your state measured up and look at which states’ standards received A grades.

 Generally speaking, most middle school science classes cover the following topics: